sanskrit/raw_etexts_english/blogs/manasataramgini/2005-11-10_some-musings-on-chimpanzee-hunting.md

 +++
-title = "Some musings on chimpanzeexa0hunting"
+title = "Some musings on chimpanzee hunting"

 +++
 Like the human ape the chimpanzee is a predatory great ape.
 We saw a